 Here are the five perspectives on new technology:

 These employees are always asking for innovative technology and proposing new ways to complete work.
 Give them access to the software first so they can learn how to use it and teach other employees about it.

 Early adopters' curiosity is piqued when they see the innovators using something new.
 They are the employees who show interest in your new systems but are not as eager or change-driving as innovators.
-If you have time, create a 1-2 week long focus group from these individuals.
+Try creating a 1-2 week-long long focus group from these individuals.
 Their questions, challenges, and feedback can be used to improve how you release the new system to the entire team.

-You’ll reach the early and late majority when you roll out the new technology to everyone involved.
+You will reach the early and late majority when you roll out the workplace technology to everyone.
 People in the early majority will quickly jump on board and work collaboratively to develop best practices.

 These are the grandparents on Facebook.
 People in this category will resist the implementation until they see proof that it works.
-They’ll likely have a lot of questions and some complaints early on.
+They will have a lot of questions and some complaints early on.
 However, once they start realizing performance improvements, they will embrace the change.

 These individuals will resist adopting new technology until you start punishing them for not using it.
 If possible, wait to force them to use it until you’ve worked through most of the errors because they tend to be vocal complainers when they run into issues.

 Designing your implementation plan to cater to each of these groups will reduce the number of conflicts and resistance you face.

-Most Saas and other technology companies assign you an account manager.
+Most Saas and other technology companies assign you a customer success manager.
 Take advantage of them; they are experts in technology and can speed up your adoption process by helping you overcome the learning curve.
+Customer success managers have helped hundreds of companies do what you are now trying to do.
+Let them.

 Here are some questions you should ask your account manager:

 - What are the best practices for using this software?

 - Do you have any tips to make it easier to train my team?